sagieppel/Fully-convolutional-neural-network-FCN-for-semantic-segmentation-with-pytorch/README.md

 ![](/Figure1.png)
 Figure 1) Semantic segmentation of image of liquid in glass vessel with FCN.
 Red=Empty Vessel, Blue=Liquid Filled Vessel, Grey=Background

+## Net Architecture
+The net is based on [fully convolutional neural network for semantic segmentation](https://arxiv.org/pdf/1605.06211.pdf) and composed of [Densenet](https://arxiv.org/pdf/1608.06993.pdf) encoder [PSP](https://arxiv.org/pdf/1612.01105.pdf) itermediate layers  and two [deconvolutional and skip connections](https://arxiv.org/pdf/1605.06211.pdf) upsample layers.
+The net architecture is defined in the NET_FCN.py file.
+The Densenet encoder is defined in densenet_cosine_264_k32.py.
 ## Requirements
 This network was run with Python 3.6  [Anaconda](https://www.anaconda.com/download/) package and [Pytorch 0.3](https://pytorch.org/).
 The training was done using Nvidia GTX 1080, on Linux Ubuntu 16.04.